Helston's much-loved Beating of the Boundaries tradition is facing a potential change, with the Town Council proposing a safer method.

 Traditionally, participants were lifted, laid horizontally, and had their heads gently struck against the stone three times.

-However, following a detailed debate, the council unanimously voted to recommend that participants will now have the choice to kneel and touch their head on the stone, or to hit the stone with sticks.
+However, following a detailed debate, the committee unanimously voted to recommend that participants will now have the choice to kneel and touch their head on the stone, or to hit the stone with sticks.

 The popular tradition is centuries old The popular tradition is centuries old (Image: Stock) However, in a post shared on a Facebook group, Helston Town Council has reassured members of the public that despite council workers no longer being able to lift children, children and adults are still able to be lifted by family members and friends,